-In any case, the requirements for the hull and its structures shall not be less stringent as those of Sections 1 and 2.
+In any case, the requirements for the hull and its structures shall not be less stringent as those of Sections $\underline{1}$ and $\underline{2}$.

-- 3.4.1.3 The basic structural type of a ship is considered to be a single deck ship, with machinery aft, having longitudinal bulkheads separating the centre ore compartment from the wing tanks and a double bottom throughout the entire breadth of the ship or the centre part between the longitudinal bulkheads. - 3.4.1.4 Descriptive notation and distinguishing mark (ESP). - 3.4.1.4.1 The descriptive notation Ore carrier and the distinguishing mark (ESP) shall be assigned to sea-going self-propelled single deck ships having two longitudinal bulkheads and a double bottom throughout the cargo region and intended for the carriage of ore cargoes in the center holds only.
-A typical midship section is given in Fig. 3.4.1.4.1.
+3.4.1.3 The basic structural type of a ship is considered to be a single deck ship, with machinery aft, having longitudinal bulkheads separating the centre ore compartment from the wing tanks and a double bottom throughout the entire breadth of the ship or the centre part between the longitudinal bulkheads.